Face coverings are now mandatory in most enclosed public spaces in England and Scotland.

 Across the UK, ride-sharing company Uber has made it mandatory for both passengers and drivers to wear masks while taking trips.

 The UK government has said that wearing a face covering is not intended to help the wearer, but ‘to protect against inadvertent transmission of the disease to others if you have it asymptomatically.’
-People with symptoms and members of their household should continue to self-isolate.

 It has stressed that surgical face masks and medical grade respirators should be left for healthcare and other frontline workers.